 Catalyst and Karma

-In the event that you acquire karma during your incarnation, similar programming also generates catalyst to help you can work through it.
+In the event that you acquire karma during your incarnation, similar programming also generates catalyst to help you work through it.
 Karma is most commonly acquired by infringing on the free-will of another.
 These catalytic lessons also repeat until the karma is alleviated.
 The action that ultimately alleviates karma is self-forgiveness and not repeating the action which initiated the catalyst.

 All of the lessons that catalytic experiences attempt to teach typically include elements of learning patience, tolerance, and not taking life too seriously.